This post may contain affiliate links.

 12. Kahina Giving Beauty Oil Cleanser

 Nothing does as good of a job of preventing clogged pores and sebaceous filaments as an oil cleanser.
 This lovely oil cleanser has an all-natural formula rich in non-comedogenic botanical oils.
 Its main oil is vitamin E-rich sunflower oil, but it also includes wonderful skin-soothing extracts like calendula and turmeric.
 This oil cleanser helps to shrink pores over the long term, simply by keeping them clear.
-Pick it up from Dermstore!
+Pick it up from Dermstore or Amazon!

 13. Tata Harper Resurfacing BHA Glow Mask

 This excellent pore shrinking mask is made with a collection of skin-tightening botanical extracts and just a bit of purifying clay, for those days when you want to give your skin a little extra love.
 It’s actually a very hydrating mask, with soothing willow bark extract to give an astringent effect, and a combination of aloe and ferments to hydrate and plump up the skin.
 Kaolin clay rounds up the formula, helping to pull impurities from the pores.
-You can get it at Sephora.
+You can get it at Sephora or Amazon.

 14. Peach & Lily Glass Skin Refining Serum

 This is a super hydrating serum that can work as a pore minimizer in a couple of ways.
 The first is through hydration.
 Just by loading your skin up with moisture you can plump it up, which instantly makes pores look that much smaller.
 Secondly, it contains niacinamide, which is one of the few topical ingredients that are able to control oil production.
 It has shown to work well in combination with ingredients like salicylic and retinol in minimizing pores, so definitely add it to a full routine.
 If you have oily skin, it can even replace your moisturizer!
-It is available at Ulta.
+It is available at Ulta and Amazon.

 15. Algenist Pore Corrector Anti-Aging Primer